Annual General Meeting 2021

 Click here to view the official AGM Notice.

 “Our members remain at the heart of our Credit Union, and the AGM is an opportunity for our members to have their say about the future of the business.
-I look forward to being able to welcome members on the day both in person and virtually as the Credit Union moves into a new hybrid approach to the AGM this year“
+I look forward to welcoming members at our virtual AGM.“

 Caroline Domanski MBE